bicycleboy/yet-another-soil-moisture-sensor/README.md

 Terminal output, dashboard screenshot, or a photo of the running device.

-License
+## License

-A short line linking to your LICENSE file.

-Example: This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is free to use under the [MIT License](https://github.com/bicycleboy/yet-another-soil-moisture-sensor?tab=MIT-1-ov-file).

-Acknowledgements / Credits (if needed)

-Shout-outs to libraries, tutorials, or people that helped.